SJKaczmarek/cybersec/projects.md

 ## Project 8: Family Office Cybersecurity Solution

 ### Overview
-Developed a bespoke cybersecurity framework for Family Offices, addressing the financial, legal, and privacy concerns of high-net-worth individuals and families.
+Developed a tailored cybersecurity framework for Family Offices, addressing the financial, legal, and privacy concerns of high-net-worth individuals and families.

 ### Objectives
 - Design of robust protection against cyber threats like phishing, ransomware, and identity theft.